FA Engineering (Schools) - Two Year Option

 (Please note that this course continues throughout periods of study leave from school and it is very important that pupils attend during these periods, except on exam days).

-All placement travel is funded.
+All travel to College is funded.

 Career Paths